What is customer intent and how to use it in your marketing

 For example, if you’re a furniture company and have noticed customers frequently visiting your payment plans page, you can use this insight to trigger a campaign.
 When a shopper views the page numerous times, a friendly ‘ask us anything’ email might be just the push they need to convert.

-Using customer modelling means you can trigger campaigns to begin when customers move between audience groups.
-So, when a customer stops engaging with your marketing and they fall into a needs-nurturing or lapsed group, you can automatically enroll them into a win-back automation campaign.
+Customer modeling triggers campaigns when customers move between audience groups.
+So, when a customer stops engaging with your marketing and falls into a needs-nurturing or lapsed group, you can automatically enroll them into a win-back automation campaign.

-Similarly, when an unengaged subscriber starts re-engaging, you can deliver a personalized campaign using data you already hold on them.
-Product recommendation blocks and dynamic content are just a couple of ways you can drive newly engaged customers to convert.
+Similarly, when an unengaged subscriber starts re-engaging, you can leverage the data you already have on them to deliver a personalized campaign that enhances their customer experience.
+Product recommendation blocks and dynamic content are just a couple of ways to drive newly engaged customers to convert.